2021 Chrysler Voyager — Carivo review Representative photo — may show another model year

 About the 2021 Chrysler Voyager

-The 2021 Chrysler Voyager is a minivan that earns a Carivo score of 7.5/10 — rated Recommended.
+With an overall Carivo score of 7.5/10, the 2021 Chrysler Voyager earns a Recommended rating among the minivans we've scored.
 Its strongest dimension is Safety at 8.5/10, while Performance at 6.7/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance at 6.7/10 is a genuine liability and a score that should factor heavily into any buying decision.
 The powertrain and chassis dynamics trail class rivals by a meaningful margin — don't overlook it.
 Technology comes in at 7.2/10 — functional and modern, with wireless connectivity and core ADAS features, though some competitors pack more standard tech at this price point.

 Priced from $29,575–$39,609, 19 MPG, seating 7, the Chrysler Voyager sits in the mid-market bracket of the minivan segment.
-Its value score of 8.0/10 confirms that the price reflects the quality — you're getting a lot for your money here.
+The 8.0/10 value score is the headline: relative to what it costs, this minivan delivers more than most of the class.
 At 5 years old, it's worth checking whether a newer generation or refresh has addressed any weaker dimensions — compare it to the current model year before buying.

 Pros & Cons — 2021 Chrysler Voyager